MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/extensibility/extensibility-changes-73.md

 ## Exposing class members

-Additional private members are now available for customization as a result of the changes to the access modifier or new parm methods.
+Additional private members are now available for customization as a result of changes to access modifiers and parm methods.
 The chain of command platform feature enables extension class access to protected methods and members.
 For more information about chain of command, see [Extensible X++: Chain of Command](https://blogs.msdn.microsoft.com/mfp/2017/07/04/extensible-x-chain-of-command/).

 | Member |
 | -------------|